MaximumOctopus/FolderScanUltra/README.md

 Added temporary file processing, added it to reports.

-A few tweaks and automatic optimisations which should speed-up processing when not needing report output.
+A few tweaks and automatic optimisations which should speed up processing when not needing report output.

 5.2.0 / July 12th 2022